KOOL13/KOOL13/README.md

 - Python (Currently Learning)

 ### Projects:
-- DisBoi: The ultimate discord bot with powerful utility and moderation features including tickets, suggestions, and more!
+- [DisBoi](https://top.gg/bot/787121589794635777): The ultimate discord bot with powerful utility and moderation features including tickets, suggestions, and more!
 It's verified on TopGG too!

-### Custom Discord Bots:
-Want a custom discord bot for free?
+> Want a custom discord bot for free?
 DM me on discord (KOOL#5523) and I'll be happy to make you one! (hosting not included)

 _______